menu

 Demographics

-The overall education level of Garysburg is somewhat higher than in the average US city of 21.84%: 28.92% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Garysburg who are college-educated is somewhat higher than the average US community of 21.84%: 28.31% of adults in Garysburg have at least a bachelor's degree.

 The people who call Garysburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garysburg residents report their race to be Black or African-American, followed by Native American.
-Important ancestries of people in Garysburg include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Important ancestries of people in Garysburg include African, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Garysburg is English.
 Other important languages spoken here include Spanish and African languages.